-The StoreFront Windows services listed above in the “Configure user rights” section are configured to log on as the NETWORK SERVICE identity.
-The Citrix StoreFront Protocol Transition service logs on as SYSTEM.
-Do not change this configuration.
+The StoreFront Windows services listed above in the “Configure user rights” section are configured to log on as the NETWORK SERVICE identity; do not change this configuration.
+The Citrix StoreFront Protocol Transition service logs on as SYSTEM; do not change this configuration.

 Configure group memberships

 When you configure a StoreFront server group, the following services are added to the Administrators security group: